Search Results

 - The share of countries with policies for improved nutrient use efficiency.

-- Just 6.4% of roughly USD 600 billion in agricultural subsidies per year from 2019 to 2021 supported conservation or climate objectives, roughly doubling since 2000.
+- Just 6.4% of roughly USD 600 billion in agricultural subsidies per year from 2019 to 2021 supported conservation or climate objectives, though the share has doubled since 2000.

 - Crop insurance serves as an important risk mitigation tool, safeguarding farmers’ incomes, and is also being reformed in some regions to incentivize sustainable practices.
-From 2000 to 2021, global crop insurance increased from $3 billion to $24.2 billion.
+From 2000 to 2021, global crop insurance increased from USD 3 billion to USD 24.2 billion.

 - As of 2023, only 39% of countries have implemented water pollution regulations for agriculture.